kubevirt/containerized-data-importer/hack/README.md

              `make TEST_ARGS="--test-args=-ginkgo.noColor=true" test-functional >& foo`.

-  Note: the following extra flags are not supported in TEST_ARGS: master, cdi-namespace, kubeconfig, kubectl-path since these flags are overridden by the _hack/build/run-functional-tests.sh_ script.
+  Note: the following extra flags are not supported in TEST_ARGS: -master, -cdi-namespace, -kubeconfig, -kubectl-path since these flags are overridden by the _hack/build/run-functional-tests.sh_ script.
-  In fact, to change the default settings for these values the KUBE_MASTER_URL, CDI_NAMESPACE, KUBECONFIG, and KUBECTL variables, respectively, must be set.
+To change the default settings for these values the KUBE_MASTER_URL, CDI_NAMESPACE, KUBECONFIG, and KUBECTL variables, respectively, must be set.
 - `RELREF`: Required by `release-description`.
 Must be a commit or tag.
 Should be the more recent than `PREREF`
 - `PREREF`: Required by `release-description`.
 Must also be a commit or tag.
 Should be the later than `RELREF`